 As technology changes the way the world works, remote workforce engagement is growing in importance.
-The world of traditional, 9-to-5 work is slipping away, according to Global Workplace Analytics and Gallup:
+The world of traditional, 9-to-5 work is slipping away, according to Global Workplace Analytics and numerous other studies:

-Still, many organizations think that remote employees are impossible to engage with.
-If they’re not in the office, some organizations think, employees aren’t getting work done.
+Still, many organizations think that remote employees are impossible to engage with and, worse, a belief prevails that if they’re not in the office, remote employees aren’t getting work done.

-Here are 5 proven ways to build remote workforce engagement.
+Here are five proven ways to build remote workforce engagement.

 1. Small Talk Really Matters to Remote Employees

-Water cooler chat, gossip, get-together—whatever you want to call a break from tasks for idle talk—is important.
-According to one study, the nature of these informal communications is invaluable to workplace cohesion.
+Water cooler chat, drop-by get-together—whatever you want to call a break from tasks for idle talk—is important to all of your workers, regardless of whether they’re co-located or not.
+According to one study by Slack, 85% of workers want to feel closer to their remote colleagues.

 Not every communication with your remote employees needs to be work-focused.
 Don’t be afraid to drop the occasional off-topic email, instant message or funny GIF.

 Virtual work is not necessarily an all-or-nothing proposition, and giving people the option to work remotely doesn’t mean they’ll jump at the opportunity.
 There’s a misconception that once remote working tools are in place, there is no need to come together, and that remote workforce engagement happens naturally.

 Many companies with an exclusively remote workforce offer in-person team get-togethers once or twice per year.
 Zapier, a company that helps businesses automate online tools, has an exclusively remote workforce and offers fun, full-company retreats at least once per year.